Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Missouri has combined with its opponents to score more than 58 points in all three games this season.
+- Missouri and its opponents have combined to go over the current 58-point total in all three games this season.

-- The combined points per game average of the two teams, 81.6, is 23.6 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 81.6, is 23.6 points above Saturday's over/under.

-- The 39.3 combined points per game that these two squads have allowed this season are 18.7 fewer than the 58 total in this contest.

-- The Tigers and their opponents have scored an average of 58.7 points per game in 2021, 0.7 more than Saturday's total.
+- This contest's over/under is 18.7 points greater than the 39.3 these two squads combine to allow per game this season.

 Missouri Stats and Trends